gitikabhardwaj/Statistical-Analysis-of-A2-noradrenergic-neuron-activation-in-fear-conditioned-rats/README.md

 - [Research Article on ScienceDirect](https://www.sciencedirect.com/science/article/abs/pii/S0031938421002018)

 ### Data Analysis
-The statistical analysis of the data was performed by me, Gita Bhardwaj, and Tyla Dolezel at Rush University using the R programming language.
+The statistical analysis of the data was performed by me, Gitika Bhardwaj, and Tyla Dolezel at Rush University using the R programming language.
 This analysis involved advanced statistical techniques to discern patterns and draw significant conclusions about the activation of dopamine β-hydroxylase (DbH) neurons in response to fear conditioning.

 ## Project Structure